gotmachine/MandatoryRCS/README.md

 - [RCS Build Aid](https://github.com/m4v/RCSBuildAid) ([Forum post](http://forum.kerbalspaceprogram.com/index.php?/topic/33124-12-rcs-build-aid-v091/)) - Editor plugin to help you place your RCS thrusters efficiently.
 - [RLA StockAlike](https://github.com/deimos790/RLA_Continued) ([Pictures](https://imgur.com/a/xJFxC)) - A light part packs featuring (among other things) some super useful small RCS thrusters, monopropellant tanks and engines.

+## Disclaimer
+This is my first plugin and I'm far from a skilled programmer, so the code for this may be ugly.
+As far as I know, it does the job and doesn't break the game.
+However, keep in mind that *I don't really know what I'm doing*.
+If anybody has the time to review and comment my code, I'm open to suggestions and pull requests :)

 ## Thanks
 @MarkusA380 for figuring out how to make vessels rotate, you saved me a lot of time !